janwilmake/parallel-mcp/parallel-oauth-provider/README.md

    - User enters API key, it gets stored in KV with a temporary auth code
    - `/token` exchanges the auth code for the API key and deletes it from KV
 4. **Proper OAuth compliance** - Includes all the required metadata endpoints
-5. **Clean UI** - Minimal, focused design with the Parallel logo and proper styling

 To use it in your Cloudflare Worker: